This article explains what Machiavellianism is, and teaches you how to become more Machiavellian.

 And that ultimately prevents Machiavellians from networking, making friends, or keeping partnerships with the highest quality people.

-In another case, John spotted a value-taking ahole, and eventually started making inroads to disempower and isolate him.
+In another case, John spotted a value-taking, low-empathy ahole, and eventually started making inroads to disempower and isolate him.

 2. Potentially Bad for Business Reputation